sylodev/documentation/scripts/tags/global.md

 ## `{random length=1 return_array=false;haystack}`

-Get a random item from a list.
+Gets a random item from a list. `length` is the number of items to return.
+When `length` is true, you can choose to return the random items in an array with `return_array`.

 `{random;123}` 2
 `{random;{[1;2;3]}}` 1